paulsinclair51/briteTest/docs/LiteTest_Glossary_Reference.md

 quick access to the definitions of terms used in LiteTest or to browse through the terms.

-For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide.
+For a list of other LiteTest documents and the repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).

+For a glossary of general terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`) and, for specific terms for this document, the Glossary appendix,

-A printer-friendly PDF file for this document is available in `docs/pdf/`,
+A printer-friendly PDF file for this document is available in `docs/pdf/`,/`,

 <details>
 <summary>Document Version History</summary>